 - Using a vegetable peeler, peel 4-5 strips of rind off the oranges and 3 strips off the lime.
 Juice the oranges and lime.

-- Place pork, citrus juices, peels and spices in the slow cooker with chicken broth and onion.
+- Place pork, citrus juices, peels, onion quarters, garlic, chili powder, cumin, dried oregano, and bay leaf in the slow cooker.
+Pour chicken broth over.

 - Cook on high for 4-5 hours or low for 8 hours until the pork is fork tender.
 Discard bay leaf.